SC Corinthians Paulista (women): Corinthians/Audax era

 In 2015 Corinthians decided to return to women's football and agreed a partnership with Grêmio Osasco Audax Esporte Clube, whose women's section had debuted in the 2015 Campeonato Paulista.
 The collaboration was confirmed in early 2016.
 A draft in February 2016 assigned Brazil women's national football team players Letícia and Rafinha to the combined Corinthians Audax team, who went on to win the 2016 Copa do Brasil de Futebol Feminino.

 Corinthians Audax won the 2017 Copa Libertadores Femenina by beating Colo-Colo of Chile on a penalty shootout.
 Shortly thereafter Corinthians announced that they were withdrawing from the agreement with Audax and would enter the Campeonato Brasileiro de Futebol Feminino themselves.
 A change in CONMEBOL rules meant that from 2019 clubs wishing to participate in continental competitions had to run their own women's teams.

 Second spell: the formation of a dynasty

-The sole Corinthians team created a dynasty: extended their total of Copa Libertadores Femenina to three (2017, 2019, 2021), won four national championships in six finals (2018, 2020, 2021, 2022), as well as a three-peat Campeonato Paulista (2019, 2020, 2021) and the inaugural Supercopa do Brasil Feminina in 2022.
+The sole Corinthians team created a dynasty: extended their total of Copa Libertadores Femenina to six (2017, 2019, 2021, 2023, 2024, 2025), won six national championships in eight finals (2018, 2020, 2021, 2022, 2023, 2024), four Campeonato Paulista (2019, 2020, 2021, 2023) and three Supercopa do Brasil Feminina (the inaugural in 2022 and the 2023 and 2024 editions).